uvarc/rc-website/content/userinfo/ivy.md

 <div class="spacer-100"></div>

-# Hadoop/Spark
+# Apache Spark

-Ivy Hadoop is an environment for distributed map/reduce computational analyses for Big Data applications.
+Ivy Spark is an environment for distributed map/reduce computational analyses for Big Data applications.

 ## Access

-The Hadoop / Spark installation on Ivy is under active development.
+The Apache Spark installation on Ivy is under active development.
 If you have questions about access to this recourse, please email ivy-support@virginia.edu with information about your use-case.

 ## Software

-The platform comes with Cloudera Hadoop, YARN, Spark, Hive, Impala, Piig, ZooKeeper, and Oozie.
+The platform comes with Cloudera Hadoop, Spark, YARN, Hive, Impala, Piig, ZooKeeper, and Oozie.

 ## Storage

-Ivy Hadoop has 480 terabytes of HDFS storage shared amongst users.
-Each Hadoop node has 500 gigabytes of disk storage.
+Ivy Spark has 480 terabytes of HDFS storage shared amongst users.
+Each node has 500 gigabytes of local disk storage.
 Data can be uploaded through the Hue web interface.

 - - -